 “Good,” the man-thing said, “good.”

 Teryn was fixated on the face.
-It moved like a real face attached to a human body but also danced as if hovering, as if the man were simply a marionette and the master of strings somewhere else spoke through it.
-One arm, flesh covering only the forearm and hand, extended too far from the body and slowly waved them away.
+It moved like a real face attached to a human body but also danced as if hovering, as if the man were simply a marionette and the master of strings was somewhere else and spoke through it.
+One arm, flesh covering only the forearm and hand, slowly waved them away after after extending too far from the body to be naturally connected.
 A noncommittal gesture.
-The escort came forward but Teryn remained fixated until the former man had turned away to once again hide its human features.
+The escort came forward but Teryn remained fixated until the grotesque machine-man had turned away to once again hide its human features.

 The escort guided Teryn from the room and down a hall.
-The room had been dark with monitors and screens scattered across the walls.
+The room had been dark.
+The walls covered with a scattering of monitors and screens.
 The hall was a stark contrast of white.
 The choking smell of sterilization never went away.
 Teryn was led into a large, white room where he was told to lay on the table he almost didn’t see as it blended into the white walls.
 His dirt covered clothes seeming to be the only variance to the white.

 He was unaware of why he was there, where “there” was, or who had grabbed him off the street.
-His fear had been subdued at first with the hearty meal they fed him while in the shuttle.
+His fear had been subdued at first by the hearty meal they fed him while in the shuttle.
 It was the first meal he’d had in years.
 He was one of the lost children, considered a menace and parasite simply because he tried to survive off the scraps of the poor citizens.
-On good days he could find an apple core.
+On good days, he could find an apple core.
 Most days he would go without anything, so the food in the shuttle was a banquet.
 A half hour after finishing the meal he’d fallen asleep to the hum of the engine.
 He woke up in a white room.
 The escort arrived seconds later.
-His fear returned little by little he was taken down the halls.
-When he saw the former man, the fear did not overwhelm him.
-Instead it receded again to be replaced by wonder and curiosity.
+His fear returned little by little as he was taken down the halls.
+When he saw the machine-man, the fear did not overwhelm him.
+Instead, it receded again to be replaced by wonder and curiosity.

 New kids joined their ranks every week.
 Several left their ranks each week as well.
 The pattern was always the same.
 Young boys came in and young men left.
 The few questions asked were never answered.
 He always speculated that the men were conscripted into the war.